Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 Eagle Beach has been rated as one of the best beaches in the world and it’s easy to see why.
 Here, you’ll find soft white sand, sparkling clear water, and Aruba’s most photographed fofoti (divi) tree.
 This pristine stretch of sand is home to Aruba’s low-rise resorts.

-Aruba’s gorgeous beaches are so inviting you may find it hard to tear yourself away in search of activities.
-But if you do, you’ll find plenty of options from sunset cruises and snorkeling to ATV tours and more.
+Aruba’s gorgeous beaches are so inviting that you may find it hard to tear yourself away in search of activities.
+But if you do, you’ll find plenty of options.
 Here are a few of the best things to see and do around Aruba:

 1. Flamingo Beach